siefca/attribute-filters/docs/USAGE.md

 The [`attribute_set`](http://rubydoc.info/gems/attribute-filters/ActiveModel/AttributeFilters/ClassMethods:attribute_set)
 (a.k.a `attributes_that`) class method called with a single argument **returns the attribute set of the given name**.

 It will always return the instance of `AttributeSet` class, even if there is no set registered under the given name (in that case the resulting set will be empty).
+To know if the returned set is a stub (placed instead of the missing one) you can use `frozen?` on it or you can call the DSL method `attribute_set_exists?(set_name)` before querying the global sets for a model.

 Example: